About Shirley Mills

 Jail & Inmate Records

-The Piscataquis County Jail, located in Dover-Foxcroft, is the primary detention facility for the county.
-The booking process involves fingerprinting, photographing, and recording personal information of the arrestees.
+The Piscataquis County Jail in Dover-Foxcroft is the primary detention facility for Piscataquis County.
+When someone is booked, the process involves fingerprinting, photographing, and recording personal information of arrestees.
 Inmate lookup services are available through the sheriff's office, allowing the public to find information about current detainees.
-Visitation rules are specific to the facility, typically requiring visitors to schedule appointments in advance.
-The bond and bail process follows Maine state guidelines, allowing for the release of detainees pending trial under certain conditions.
+Visitation rules are specific to the facility and typically require visitors to schedule appointments in advance.

 Criminal Records